pukonu/ubuntu-server-config/Readme.md

 $ sudo service vsftpd restart
 ```

-### You can now copy files using FTP
+you can now copy files using FTP

-# Install all pip requirements
-sudo pip install -r requirements.txt

 # Configure the Postgres database
 ``` bash